-If you are considering getting a divorce, knowing the process and the timeline in the steps in a divorce is important to make this difficult time as smooth as possible.
-As legal advocates for our clients, the Golden Key Law Group understands how stressful this time can be and is here to provide the information you need regarding the steps to getting a divorce in Florida.
+Considering a divorce can be overwhelming, but understanding the process and timeline of the steps involved is essential to navigate this challenging time with greater ease.
+As legal advocates for our clients, the attorneys at Golden Key Law Group understand how stressful this time can be and are here to provide the information you need regarding the steps to getting a divorce in Florida.

 In Florida, a divorce is called a “dissolution of marriage.”
-There are two types:
+There are two types of dissolution of marriage in Florida:

-Regular Dissolution of Marriage — for spouses who fall under all other circumstances, including a contested divorce over property/assets and legal matters and responsibilities for children.
+- Regular Dissolution of Marriage: for spouses who fall under all other circumstances, including a contested divorce over property/assets, legal matters, and responsibilities for children.

-Each situation is different, but the overall divorce process in Florida has certain requirements and steps.
+Although each situation is different, the overall divorce process in Florida has specific requirements and steps.
+By understanding these steps, you can become aware of the necessary actions and timeline.

 How to Get A Divorce In Florida: 7 Steps to the Process